 Despite being the most commonly used estate planning tool, wills have several drawbacks.

 Are you concerned about a beneficiary squandering their inheritance?
 Maybe they’re prone to taking on debt or have shown difficulty with personal finance, and there’s a chance that your legacy will end up in the hands of creditors.
-With a spendthrift trust, you are better able to protect assets while still giving to the surviving spouse or family member you love.

 We’ve all heard of the proverbial “trust-fund baby” who doesn’t need to work because their inheritance pays all the bills.
 An incentive trust discourages this behavior by specifying criteria the beneficiary must meet before releasing funds.